-Fourteen years ago today, my father died.
+Fifteen years ago today, my father died.
 Below are the words that I spoke in farewell and tribute to my dad at his memorial service on January 25, 2001, in Roseville, Minnesota.
 Standing before a crowd of 600 people to deliver these remarks was one of the hardest things I’ve ever done.
-The first part of this tribute was written at 30,000 feet above the North Pacific Ocean as I flew home from a vacation in Thailand.
+The first part of this tribute was written at 30,000 feet above the North Pacific Ocean as I flew back to the States from Thailand.

 Posting this on my blog is my annual tribute to him.

 The call you dread and fear and never expect comes.
 It’s mom.
 “Joann, your father died this morning.
 Please come home as soon as you can.
 I need you.”